 The second step in the process is the evaluation of the tool error detection level.
 For tools that can have an impact on the safety of the final product (TI2), we just need to ask one simple question: Assuming the tool has a malfunction, what is the likelihood of detecting it later in the process.
 If there is a high likelihood (TD1), we don’t need to have a high confidence in the tool behaving correctly.
 If we would not detect a tool malfunction in subsequent process steps (TD2, TD3), we need to have a high confidence in the correct tool behavior.

 Let’s again look at some examples and start with the code generator and/or compiler I mentioned above.
 If in my process I’m not testing the source/object code, I have a low likelihood of detecting tool malfunctions.
 This means a tool error detection level TD3.
-But due to the huge amount of configuration options, a tool qualification for code generators/compilers is either almost impossible or it would mean a dramatic limitation regarding available configuration options (and still be extremely time consuming).
+But due to the huge amount of configuration options, an ISO 26262 tool qualification for code generators/compilers is either almost impossible or it would mean a dramatic limitation regarding available configuration options (and still be extremely time consuming).
 If we want to avoid a tool qualification for these tools, we just have to design our workflow in a way that potential tool errors are detected by other measures.
 In this context it’s important to mention that these measures need to be part of the process and can’t be done upfront with a test suite.
 For a code generator and/or compiler the solution to get to TD1 is to actually run tests on source code and object code (e.g. with a highly automatable Back-to-Back Test which is anyway recommended by ISO 26262).
 Of course, we still want to have a reliable and high-quality code generator/compiler to ensure an efficient development workflow, but from an ISO 26262 point-of-view tool confidence is not important if we test the tool output.
 Assuming we do test the source code and object code, we also need to look at the tool error detection level for the test tool.
 Test tools typically perform test execution and reporting in a rather automatic way, and we usually don’t have any redundant process steps to verify the results.
 Therefore test tools typically get a tool error detection level of TD3.

 ISO 26262: 2018 provides the following examples regarding the analysis of the tool error detection: